Gabriel-Hub23/ASP-LOCK/README.md

 # Lock 'n' Chase

-**A Maze Game for Artificial Intelligence Course**
+**Semester Projecte for AL2002: Artificial Intelligence**
-*Semester Project by Maha Qaiser and Nabeeha Shafiq*
+*A maze game by Maha Qaiser and Nabeeha Shafiq*